rateforx/NoitaQuickSave/README.md

 # NoitaQuickSave
-### A small program based on AutoHotkey and Python that allows to save and load in the Noita game using F5 and F9 buttons.
+### A small script based on AutoHotkey and Python that allows to save and load in the Noita game using F5 and F9 buttons.

 ## Usage